-Pending General Plan Amendments in 2019
+Pending General Plan Amendments in 2020

-Shelby: This residential project is a proposed new residential project that includes an amendment to the land use designation from Agriculture to Single-Family Residential and to the Open Space Element to remove the agricultural designation on the Open Space Plan Map.
+Shelby: This project is a proposed new residential development that includes an amendment to the land use designation from Agriculture to Single-Family Residential and to the Open Space Element to remove the agricultural designation on the Open Space Plan Map.
 These amendments were initiated by the City Council on February 19, 2008 for further study.
-The project currently remains on hold pending resolution of water issues arising from the ongoing California drought.
+The project has not yet been scheduled for hearings before the Planning Commission and City Council.
+This project remains on hold due to the lack of available water required to service the development.

 Kenwood Village: This project is a proposed new residential development.
 The land use designation changes proposed are from Single Family Residential and Agriculture to Planned Residential - 6.2 units per acre for the main parcel (APN 077-130-006) and from Planned Residential - 8.0 units per acre and Single Family Residential to Planned Residential - 6.2 units per acre for the smaller parcels (APNs 077-130-019 and 077-141-049).
 The Project also proposes to remove the portion of the property (3 acres) that has an Agriculture designation from Open Space Element Figure 3-5, Open Space Plan Map.
 The amendments were initiated by the City Council on February 17, 2009 for further study.
-A draft Environmental Impact Report (EIR) was released for the project on May 12, 2016, but the project has not yet been scheduled for hearings before the Planning Commission and City Council.
+The project has not yet been scheduled for hearings before the Planning Commission and City Council.
 This project also remains on hold due to the lack of available water required to service the development.

 Heritage Ridge: This project is a proposed new residential development that includes amendments to Conservation Element Figure 4-1, Environmentally Sensitive Habitat Areas, and to Open Space Element Figure 3-5, Open Space Plan Map.
 The scope of the amendments includes updating the Environmentally Sensitive Habitat (ESHA) layer based on site-specific studies for the ESHA located on the project site north of Calle Koral and Camino Vista and east of S. Los Carneros Road.
-The consultant for the project conducting environmental review is currently working on completing responses to comments, including changes to the project description and scope, and other updates to the draft EIR.
-Staff anticipates being able to bring the project to the Planning Commission for review sometime in 2019.
+The project EIR is currently being updated as a result in project description changes as well as new CEQA requirements since the EIR was last circulated.
+The EIR will be recirculated for the revised sections and it is anticipated the project will be going to the Planning Commission sometime in late spring/early summer of 2021.

-Withdrawn / Uninitiated / Denied General Plan Amendments in 2019
+Withdrawn / Uninitiated / Denied General Plan Amendments in 2020

-There were no withdrawn, uninitiated, or denied General Plan Amendments in 2019.
+There were no withdrawn, uninitiated, or denied General Plan Amendments in 2020.